lolilo/VisuaLisPy/readme.md

      }

+Similarly, the JavaScript parser's [format_json method](https://github.com/lolilo/lispy_web/blob/master/js_parser/js_parser.py#L244) outputs the program trace as a JSON object.

 The frontend takes in JSON and renders the abstract syntax tree with the aid of the D3.js JavaScript library.
-Nodes representing procedures are colored green.
+For Scheme programs, nodes representing procedures are colored green.

 Database
 ------------------